Robert Eric Shoemaker

 I write from my corner, looking outward.

-I strive to include the “whole person” and to assist students in discovering knowledge on their own terms.
-I encourage all students to express themselves and to participate in the global and local communities through interdisciplinary learning represented in diverse and inclusive texts and activities.
-I encourage students to participate in the academy and in the world around them by structuring assignments that interface with the public and the community.
+As an instructor, I strive to include the whole person and to assist students in discovering knowledge on their own terms.
+I encourage all students to express themselves and to participate in global and local communities through interdisciplinary learning in diverse and inclusive texts and activities.
+From this, they are primed to mindfully and collaboratively participate in the academy and in the world around them.

 Syllabus Sample Excerpt